 Targets: Upper abs, lower abs, obliques, transverse abdomen (deep core muscles below your rectus abdomen or six pack ab muscles), hips and outer glutes.

-Trainer Tip: This is one of my favorite ab exercises for runners to strengthen the core, hips and glutes!
+This is a great ab exercise for runners to strengthen the core, hips and glutes.

 Targets: Internal and external oblique muscles (the muscles that run along the side of your core) and transverse abdominus.